Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Fitting muSuSiE

 \subsubsection{Stopping Criterion}

 We calculate ELBO \eqref{eq:IBSS-ELBO} after updating all $L$ single-effect vectors.
 If the change in ELBO is less than certain small threshold, we stop the IBSS algorithm; otherwise, we update all $L$ single-effect vectors again.
+In our numerical experiments, we always let the threshold be $10^{-4}$.